Tag: Jardin Majorelle

 There is a memorial to Yves Saint Laurent and his partner Pierre Berge in the garden.

-Majorelle Garden attracts over 900,000 visitors each year, making it a less than tranquil place to sit and reflect.
+Majorelle Garden attracts over 900,000 visitors each year, making it one of the most touristic attractions in Marrakech.

-I would have loved to have sat in quiet contemplation amongst the lush green vegetation, admiring the pop of colour from the bougainvillea, but I was never alone for very long.
+I would have loved to have sat in quiet contemplation amongst the lush green vegetation, admiring the pop of colour from the bougainvillaea, but I was never alone for too long.

 The attractive art deco pavilion with its striking colours of blue and yellow is a popular place for visitors to get their photographs taken.

-There is also a cafe and shop.
+There is also a cafe and shop on site.

 I purchased some postcards of Yves Saint Laurents’ yearly ‘Love’ drawings.

-The gardens open daily at 8.00am and close at 6.00pm, and the last entry is at 5.30pm.
+The gardens open daily at 8.00am and close at 6.00pm, the last entry is at 5.30pm.

 I would suggest getting there before 10.00 am, preferably at opening time if you want a more peaceful experience.